modfin/bellman/README.md

 ## Structured Output
 From many models, you can now specify a schema that you want the models to output.

-a supporting lib with transforming your go struct to json schema is provided. `github.com/modfin/bellman/schema`
+A supporting library that can transforming your go struct to json schema is provided. `github.com/modfin/bellman/schema`

 ```go